Emmanuel-R8/genie-kepler-vue3/README.md

 In essence, this implementation is a Proof Of Concept and Prototype that embodies what I *consider* to be the major tenets of the three leading JavaScript front-end frameworks, namely:

-* Angular: TypeScript, Dependency Injection and RxJS
+* Angular: TypeScript, Dependency Injection and RxJS asynchronous programming

-* React: Functional components (React Hooks), React JSX/TSX and virtual DOM
+* React: Functional components (React Hooks), JSX/TSX and virtual DOM

 * Vue 3: Composition API, reactive ES6 proxies and reactive local/global state management without Vuex